sebastianspicker/chronikwerk/README.md

 A working tree for zammad-ticket-archiver with an evolving implementation history.

 ## Overview
-zammad-ticket-archiver records the stable project shape and the work still worth checking.
+zammad-ticket-archiver documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for tags.